bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 It's just a speed up because now we know we don't need anything else other than this is the subsidy and whatnot.
 To be honest, I don't know why I included it in the flow chart, because it is a simpler thing.
 But it's an easy out why we ask for the subsidy, if it's a subsidy only block.
-So some challenges of the server side with actually being able to validate decentralized work is We need to track multiple jobs per client.
+So some challenges of the server side with actually being able to validate decentralized work is we need to track multiple jobs per client.
 We have to different generation transactions at different times.
 Miners aren't going to invalidate work immediately when the client thinks they do, because they could be generating templates every 10 seconds, but the miner might still have one from a minute ago.
 That's still valid work as far as I'm concerned.